tesschin/tesschin.github.io/index.md

   overlay_filter: 0.2 # same as adding an opacity of 0.5 to a black background
 ---
 ## About Me
 Data Scientist.
 HCI Researcher.
 Very interested in understanding and designing human interactions with artificial intelligence systems.
+Involved in explaining and predicting unknown behaviour through data analysis.
 Worked as a Brand Marketer in Samsung Electronics and as an Senior Account Planner in Innocean Worldwide (Hyundai Motor Company’s global marketing communication enterprise).
 Heavy Music Listener.
 Love reading books, swiming and walking.